 Bordernese dogs combine the coloring of Bernese Mountain Dogs with the fur of a Border Collie, which is to say that it’s almost impossible to stop petting them once you start.
 They won’t discourage you either, as they thrive on love and attention.

 While they make incredible companions, they’re not without their flaws.
 They’re not ideal guard dogs (although their deep barks will make any prospective criminals think twice), and their thick fur makes them largely unsuitable for warmer climates.
-They’re also prone to a wide array of health issues.
+They’re also fairly prone to an array of health issues.

-They’re incredibly smart too, but they rarely use that brainpower for nefarious purposes.
+They’re incredibly smart, but they rarely use that brainpower for nefarious purposes.
 They’d prefer to figure out new ways to spend time with you rather than look for opportunities to undermine your authority.

 1. They’re Content in Just About Any Living Situation